jupyter-book/jupyter-book/docs/docs/content/guide/01_overview.md

 * Edit the `_data/toc.yml` file for your Table of Contents.
 This defines the structure of your book.
 The location of URLs should be **relative to the `/content/` folder.**
 * Navigate to the repo root, then run `make book` to convert your Jupyter Notebooks into Jekyll-ready markdown.
 It will be placed in `/_build`.
+* From here, you have **two options**
+    * **Option 1**: Use GitHub pages to auto-generate your site from the markdown.
+Once you build your book, push the changes to your GitHub repo and that's it!
+    * **Option 2**: Build the site HTML locally with `make build` and then host it wherever you like.
+You can still use GitHub pages to host the HTML by putting it in the root of the repository, or in the `docs/` folder (which is what this site does)
-* Push these changes to your GitHub repo and tell GitHub you want to build a website from your repository.
+* Tell GitHub to build a website out of your repository.
 * That's it!

 See the rest of this guide in the links to the left for detailed